When Due Diligence Fails: Recovering Millions in Investment Fraud

 Asset Recovery Strategy: Leveraging Intelligence with Zero Risk of Exposure

-The HUMINT investigation revealed the CEO’s entire fraud model, his future plans, and the location of assets not registered under his name.
+The HUMINT operation revealed the CEO’s entire fraud model, his future plans, and the location of assets not registered under his name.
 Armed with this intelligence, the fund approached the CEO directly, making it clear they knew all about his fraudulent activities.

 Protecting Investors’ Trust: How Discreet Resolution Saved Millions